sozu-proxy/sozu/doc/lifetime_of_a_session.md

 ### What are Proxys?

-A Sozu worker internally has 3 proxys, one for each supported protocol:
+A Sōzu worker internally has 3 proxys, one for each supported protocol:

 - TCP
 - HTTP